MeelisM/astro-portfolio/README.md

 This repository contains the source code for my Astro + Tailwind CSS portfolio website.
 It is deployed as a static site on AWS using S3, CloudFront, and Cloudflare for DNS management.
 Infrastructure provisioning is handled with Terraform and CI/CD is powered by GitHub Actions.

+You can also deploy the site directly to **GitHub Pages** or **CloudFlare Pages** without needing to set up AWS, Terraform, or GitHub Actions.

 ![Website Preview](/.github/assets/website.png)

 ## 📌 Features